 When people hear of the word passive investing, first thing that they thought of is real estate in most instances.
 Yet, anyone who has owned an apartment or rental home knows that there is no such thing.
-You need to collect rent, do repairs to the property, pay taxes and the list goes on.
+It is because part of this investment includes collecting rent, doing repairs, paying taxes and so forth.
 And for this to happen, it needs work.
 It’s then common to think that it’s really vital to become hands-on with regards to retirement investment.

 Number 1.
-Owning markets – when talking about stock price, a passive investor isn’t bothered with the performance of a particular company over the other.
+Owning markets – passive investors aren’t concerned that much with the performance of a particular company over the other when talking about stock price.
 Say that it’s a well capitalized company and represented in broad index at the same time, the secret is to own it and all its peers.

 Number 2.
 Own asset classes – there are lots of people who are fixating on stock market but a really powerful portfolio should have private and public bonds, foreign equities, foreign debt and real estate.
 While doing comparison of your gains, it is not the same thing as owning stocks even over in the long run.

 Number 3.
 Rebalancing – it’s set by the trading dictum to sell high and buy low.
 It is nearly impossible to do so consistently.
-The big wins are cancelled by losses most of the time, leaving small investors and 8 out of 10 big investors behind the market get average.
+In most instances, the big wins are being cancelled by losses, leaving small investors and 8 out of 10 big investors behind the market get average.
 Instead, sell gainers since they rise and use money to buy back decliners.
-Rebalancing helps a lot in gaining extra 1.5 percent over stock market alone.
+Rebalancing can help a lot in gaining extra 1.5 percent over stock market alone.

 Number 4.
-Avoid emotions – risky is somewhat an interesting and funny word.
-This is equivalent to danger except for the fact that, your investing circle finds it rewarding.
-Taking the right type of risk like owning stocks as you’re avoiding the wrong type similar to panicking and then selling out when the market loses ground.
+Avoid emotions – it is somewhat interesting word to use risky here.
+This implies danger except for your investing circle to which it means rewards.
+The key is taking the right type of risk such as owning stocks as you are avoiding the wrong kind similar to panicking and then selling out when the market loses ground.

 Number 5.
-Compounding – do you want to sell investments at the right time?
-Actually not if you would steadily rebalance and shift your portfolio gradually into a holding that’s more conservative as you age.
+Compounding – do you have to sell your investments at the right time?
+Not if you rebalance and shift your portfolio steadily and gradually to a more conservative holding as you’re aging.
 Going to cash in the markets isn’t actually a good timing rather, it is an inclination of panic and a sign that you should not be investing at all.

 Anyone can become a successful passive investor.
 In fact, so long as a passive investor has a reasonable goals and right mindset, he or she can’t help it but to succeed.
-Retiring on the right moment is additionally a reasonable goal and it is something you can achieve.
+Additionally, retiring on the right moment is reasonable goal and it is something you can achieve.